arjunajayakumar/nnhtml-css-course/Kevin21day/notes.md

 1. Always use % values for widths instead of pixels for parent elements.
 2. Also for child elemnts make the width to % values
 3. avoid height
+4. set max width to stay the content